exasol/row-level-security/doc/system_requirements.md

 #### Tables With Role Restrictions
 `req~tables-with-role-restrictions~1`

-Data Owners can define a set roles from which a user must have at least one in order to read a row.
+Data Owners can define a set of roles from which a user must have at least one in order to read a row.

 Needs: dsn